 The following material is freely available for press and promotional purposes, so long as credit is given where noted.

-Jim C. Hines is the author of twelve fantasy novels, including the Magic ex Libris series, the Princess series of fairy tale retellings, the humorous Goblin Quest trilogy, and the Fable Legends tie-in Blood of Heroes.
-He’s an active blogger, and won the 2012 Hugo Award for Best Fan Writer.
+Jim C. Hines is the author of the Magic ex Libris series, the Princess series of fairy tale retellings, the humorous Goblin Quest trilogy, and the Fable Legends tie-in Blood of Heroes.
+He also won the 2012 Hugo Award for Best Fan Writer.
 His latest novel is Terminal Peace, book three in the humorous science fiction Janitors of the Post-Apocalypse trilogy.
 He lives in mid-Michigan with his family.

-Jim C. Hines' first novel was Goblin Quest, the humorous tale of a nearsighted goblin runt and his pet fire-spider.
+Jim C. Hines’ first novel was Goblin Quest, the humorous tale of a nearsighted goblin runt and his pet fire-spider.
 Actor and author Wil Wheaton described the book as “too f***ing cool for words,” which is pretty much the Best Blurb Ever.
 After finishing the goblin trilogy, he went on to write the Princess series of fairy tale retellings and the Magic ex Libris books, a modern-day fantasy series about a magic-wielding librarian, a dryad, a secret society founded by Johannes Gutenberg, a flaming spider, and an enchanted convertible.
-He's also the author of the Fable Legends tie-in Blood of Heroes and the Janitors of the Post-Apocalypse trilogy of humorous science fiction.
+He’s also the author of the Fable Legends tie-in Blood of Heroes and the Janitors of the Post-Apocalypse trilogy of humorous science fiction.
 His short fiction has appeared in more than 50 magazines and anthologies.

-Jim is an active blogger about topics ranging from sexism and harassment to zombie-themed Christmas carols, and won the Hugo Award for Best Fan Writer in 2012.
-He has an undergraduate degree in psychology and a Masters in English, and lives with his wife and two children in mid-Michigan.
+Jim won the Hugo Award for Best Fan Writer in 2012.
+He has an undergraduate degree in psychology and a Masters in English, and lives with his family in mid-Michigan.
 You can find him at www.jimchines.com or on Twitter as @jimchines.